Nefllbata/SpatioChat/README.md

 | `tts_queue` | Ordered engines for battles, or `null` to auto-build from `models` |
 | `data.*` | Paths to speaker JSON, scene list, IR directory (relative to project root) |

-**Do not commit real API keys.** Use placeholders in public branches or keep secrets only on your machine.

 ### 6. Run the pipeline

 **Baseline** (VoxCPM only — smallest setup):